Floxing: Common applications in research

 Cardiomyocytes (heart muscle tissue) have been shown to express a type of Cre recombinase that is highly specific to cardiomyocytes and can be used by researchers to perform highly efficient recombinations.
 This is achieved by using a type of Cre whose expression is driven by the $\alpha$-myosin heavy chain promoter ($\alpha$-MyHC).
-These recombinations are capable of disrupting genes in a manner that is specific to only heart tissue in vivo and allows for the creation of conditional knockouts of the heart mostly for use as controls.
+These recombinations are capable of disrupting genes in a manner that is specific to heart tissue in vivo and allows for the creation of conditional knockouts of the heart, mostly for use as controls.
 For example, using the Cre recombinase with the $\alpha$-MyHC promoter causes the floxed gene to be inactivated in the heart alone.
-Further, these knockouts can be inducible.
-In several mouse studies, tamoxifen is used to induce the Cre recombinase.
+Further, these knockouts can be made inducible.
+In several mouse studies, tamoxifen is used to induce the expression of Cre recombinase.
 In this case, Cre recombinase is fused to a portion of the mouse estrogen receptor (ER) which contains a mutation within its ligand binding domain (LBD).
 The mutation renders the receptor inactive, which leads to incorrect localization through its interactions with chaperone proteins such as heat shock protein 70 and 90 (Hsp70 and Hsp90).
 Tamoxifen binds to Cre-ER and disrupts its interactions with the chaperones, which allows the Cre-ER fusion protein to enter the nucleus and perform recombination on the floxed gene.
 Additionally, Cre recombinase can be induced by heat when under the control of specific heat shock elements (HSEs).